AdaCore/spark2014/docs/guidance/main.rst

       Result := Count;
    end Increment;

-Alternatively, when the side-effects have no influence on the properties to verify, they can be masked to the analysis.
-For example, consider a procedure ``Log`` that writes global data, causing all of its callers to have
+Alternatively, when a side effect has no influence on the properties to be verified, it can be masked to the analysis.
+For example, consider a procedure ``Log`` that writes global data, causing all of its callers to have side effects:
-side-effects:

 .. code-block:: ada